 More Syncing

-Underlying how Syncing works in WooCommerce are a few basic principles.
+Underlying how syncing works in WooCommerce are a few basic principles.
 Everything will still run through Cron Jobs native to WooCommerce.

-Cron Jobs typically run batches of events inside of WooCommerce, such as syncing data.
-They will try to execute queries of reasonable size so as to not overload the live server processing data, due to the nature of this if the job is running or triggered, it may still take some time to complete as it goes through its smaller queries.
-This is why the amount of Products/Events you see synced at a time may vary from the Total amount in your Korona Account, it splits the job up if its a large enough data set.
+Cron Jobs typically runs batches of events inside WooCommerce, such as syncing data.
+They will try to execute queries of reasonable size so as not to overload the live server processing data.
+Due to the nature of this, if the job is running or triggered, it may still take some time to complete as it goes through its smaller queries.

 All of your Events will be synced to WooCommerce after this setup is done.
-Depending on the amount of Events in your system the time for them all to display in WooCommerce will vary.
+Depending on the amount of Events in your system, the time for them all to display in WooCommerce will vary.
 Depending on how your Cron Job setup is, the sync will be triggered according to those specifications.

 All of your products will be synced to WooCommerce after the setup is done.
 Please be patient, though, as the size of your database will contribute to the length of time this process takes.
-New products will be created and existing products will either be updated or left alone.
+New products will be created, and existing products will either be updated or left alone.
 Depending on how your Cron Job setup is, the sync will be triggered according to those specifications.

-Other situations that will Trigger a sync to take place are as follows:
+Other situations that will trigger a sync to take place are as follows:

-When a product or event is updated/changed in ANY way inside Korona.
+When a product or event is updated/changed in ANY way inside KORONA.
 This would cause a sync to WooCommerce

-When a Customer loads up the events page on a live site, it has to make a live call to determine capacity status.That also triggers a sync.
+Finally, when a customer loads up the events page on a live site, it has to make a live call to determine capacity status.
+That also triggers a sync.

 What Carries Over with the Sync